mrmlengineer/sf_18_dataset_tools/README.md

 </div>

 ## Overview

+This repository is a fork of official Stockfish at the `sf_18` tag.
+It adds tools for generating chess datasets, with static evaluation as the main focus.

+The dataset tooling is intended to extract NNUE-related labels, produce Stockfish static-eval targets, and prepare data for downstream training pipelines.

+Planned dataset helper binaries include:

+  * `mixed_bucket_fens`, for generating bucketed static-eval rows from move streams or FEN-producing workflows.

+  * `nnue_eval`, for evaluating FENs and exporting NNUE/static-eval components.

+  * `pgn_to_uci_min_elo`, for converting PGN input into compact UCI move streams with minimum-Elo metadata.

 [Stockfish][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.